 How do people define themselves, and what difference does one’s self-definition make?
 How does culture shape beliefs and practices regarding self and close relationships?
 Why is honor so important in some parts of the world?
 My research program weaves together three central dimensions of human experience -- self and identity, close relationships, and culture -- to address these critical questions about human behavior.

-In particular, I have been examining the construct of honor in Turkey and the US (with collaborator Ayse Uskul), with a special focus on the ways interdependence with others influences responses to honor-related situation.
+In particular, I have been examining the construct of honor in Turkey and the US (with collaborators Ayse Uskul, Arzu Wasti, and Phia Salter), with a special focus on how honor and non-honor (or dignity) cultures think about and respond to honor-related situations.
 In other research, I have been investigating Chinese conceptions of close relationships, and how traditional Chinese values, such as filial piety, influence beliefs about and decision-making in relationships.
-Finally, I continue my interest in self-construal, and have published an extensive review of recent on this topic (Cross, Hardin, & Gercek Swing, 2011).
+Finally, I continue my interest in self-construal, and in cultural influences on self and identity).

 - Cross, S. E., Hardin, E., & Gercek-Swing, B. (2011).
 The what, how, why, and where of self-construal.
 Personality and Social Psychology Review, 15, 142-179.